kegi/flash-message/docs/README.md

 ```

 The second parameter is for uniqueness (default : true).
 If the same message already exists on that channel, it will be ignored.
-The second parameter is for uniqueness (default : true).
-If the same message already exists on that channel, it will be ignored.
+The third parameter is the channel name (default : general).

 <a name="message-object"></a>
 ## Message object